pisayacademicsassociation/cs-guide/docs/cs5/3/measuring-algorithm-growth.md

 	return merge(divide_and_sort(array[:mid]), divide_and_sort(array[mid:]))
 ```

-This first part checks if the array's length is at least `1`, and if it is, it means the array has been split to a single element, then returns it.
+This first part checks if the array's length is at least `1`, and if it is, it means the array has been split to a single element, where it returns the single element array.

 ```py
 def divide_and_sort(array):